arthurgarzajr/MMM-DailyBibleVerse/README.md

 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It will display the verse of the day from www.biblegateway.com.
 You can change the version of the verse of the day in the config file.
 Here is a list of the supported Bible versions: https://www.biblegateway.com/versions/

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `https://github.com/arthurgarzajr/MMM-DailyBibleVerse.git`.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/arthurgarzajr/MMM-DailyBibleVerse.git`.

 ## Using the module